adedapoadejonwo/Premier-league-data-fetcher/README.md

 - Can be triggered manually
 - Automatically commits results
 - Uses GitHub Secrets for API keys

+#### GitHub Actions Setup:
+1. Go to your repository → Settings → Secrets and variables → Actions
+2. Add these repository secrets:
+   - `DATABASE_URL`: Your PostgreSQL connection string
+   - `ODDS_API_KEY`: Your Odds API key
+   - `WEATHERAPI_KEY`: Your WeatherAPI.com key
+3. The workflow will automatically run daily or can be triggered manually

 ## 🔄 Pipeline Flow